 The Chevrolet Impala

 While we're talking American cars, lets discuss the Chevrolet Impala.
+As car generations go, this old girl has seen a few of them.
 Named after a South African Antelope, the original Impala was a masterpiece in 1950's design that still looks beautiful to this day.
 The stunning paint work, chrome trim and awesome lines made the original Impala a car for any petrol heads garage.
 In fact, you don't even have to like cars to appreciate how good looking this car was.

 Fast forward 50 years and all of that charm had been well and truly lost.
 The Impala had aged, and not well.
 Sure, it may have better economy and a few more mod-cons but looks wise it had become boring, bland and anything but stylish.